Context Biasing for Pronunciation-Orthography Mismatch in Automatic Speech Recognition: Experiments

 \subsection{Models}

-We use Whisper \cite{radford2023robust} (whisper-large-v2) as the baseline ASR model.
-The context biasing list is tokenized and embedded using the Whisper tokenizer and the Whisper embedding, respectively, and the mBART-50 encoder \cite{tang2020multilingual} is used for the context encoding.
+We use Whisper \cite{radford2023robust} (whisper-large-v2) as our speech foundation model.
+The context biasing list is tokenized / embedded using the Whisper tokenizer / Whisper embedding, and the context is encoded using a transformer encoder (the encoder of mBART-50 \cite{tang2020multilingual}).

-We trained the context biasing model on Common voice \cite{ardila2019common} and only the newly added parameters of the mBART-50 encoder and the context-attention layers were adapted.
+We trained the context biasing model on Common voice \cite{ardila2019common}.
+We only trained the context encoder and the added linear layers.
+In contrast to \cite{sudo2025owsm}, we did not train the embedding and output layer.
+This has the advantage to prevent catastrophic forgetting \cite{french1999catastrophic} of the representations learned by the baseline model.
+Since we do not have access to the training data of the baseline model, this approach yielded substantially better overall performance.

-During decoding of the new words testset, the context biasing list contains the new words belonging to the utterance which is currently decoded.
-Optionally, we add up to 250 distractors which are chosen randomly from the other new words of the new words testset.
+During decoding of the test set, the context biasing list contains the rare words belonging to the utterance which is currently decoded.
+Optionally, we add all other rare words from the test set to the context biasing list as distractors.